textileio/community/docs/a-tour-of-textile.md

     }
     ```

 The output shows your "join" update in the thread.
-Take a look at your second peer's daemon output.
+Take a look at your second peer's daemon output:

 ```
 23 Apr 19 14:32 PDT  P7X3gZu added ANNOUNCE update to Y6xBsPwB